Our Tours

 Buffalo Anomalies

 This October only walking tour tells the story of Buffalo through its strange and unusual events.
-We'll tell you the tales of Buffalo's oldest cemetery and the state's only public hanging.
+We'll tell you the tales of Buffalo's oldest cemetery and the city and county's only public hanging.
 You'll also hear about the assassination of one president and inauguration of another as well as the invention of the electric chair and the crime and trial of the first person to succumb to it.
 There are also two ghost stories and a couple of lighter stops.
 The tour lasts 2 hours.